andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

     caption: "A solo (loss) game of Terraforming Mars."

 ---

-# Are we in the golden age of board games?
 - *[Github repo for this project](https://github.com/andrewKOwong/boardgames)*
 - *[Link to part one]({{< ref "/blog/boardgames_part_one.md" >}})*